IntelligentSystemsLab/ST-EVCDP/README.md

 ## Extend:
 * If you want to run your own models on the datasets we offer, you should go to `models.py` and replace the model in `main.py`.
+* We have also released a simple repository for a **Large Language Model**-based electric vehicle charging demand predictor, available at [ChatEV](https://github.com/Quhaoh233/ChatEV).

 ## Citations:
  If this project is helpful to your research, please cite our papers: